 When the General, Emergency and Pediatric Principles of Neurosurgery Cognitive Learning Tool is completed then both the pediatric neurological surgery core principles and general neurological core principles satisfy the requirement for:

 - ABNS CC (formerly MOC) Focused Practice Pediatric Neurological Surgery certification

 To purchase the General and Emergency Principles of Neurosurgery adaptive learning tool click here

 To purchase the General, Emergency and Pediatric Principles of Neurosurgery adaptive learning tool click here

 The ABNS has a goal of transforming the ABNS learner from a passive receptor of information to a collaborator in the learning process.
-The primary goal for changing the 2017 Part III MOC is to provide updated “evidence based” core neurological surgery knowledge in an educationally effective format.
-The other goal is to augment our Diplomates’ safe practice of neurological surgery through a tool that involves the learner in an active learning process using a web based format.
-The ABMS has approved this innovative ABNS pilot project for our New Part III Adaptive MOC Cognitive Learning Tool.
+The primary goal for changing Part III CC (formerly MOC) is to provide updated “evidence based” core neurological surgery knowledge in an educationally effective format.
+The other goal is to augment diplomates’ safe practice of neurological surgery through a tool that involves the learner in an active learning process using a web-based format.
+The ABMS approved this innovative ABNS pilot project for our new Part III Adaptive CC (formerly MOC) Cognitive Learning Tool.
 The prior “all or nothing 200+ question exam” is gone!
-Our goal is engagement, safety and learning at our Diplomates own speed, without pressure.
-The web based learning tool can be mastered in the comfort of the Diplomates’ home, or office, anytime 24/7.
+Our goal is engagement, safety and learning at our diplomates own speed, without pressure.
+The web-based learning tool can be mastered in the comfort of the Diplomates’ home, or office, anytime 24/7.